Robert Orr (1858-1917)Subject

 Concerning his early death, there is a note in his Service File, stating that he died in India in May 1917.
-It has not been able to verify this.
+This has not been verified.

 In July 1923, the Army wrote to Mrs May Orr, about issuing her late husband's War Medals.
 Her address was recorded as 383 Clarendon St, South Melbourne, but the letter was returned.

 Investigations by the Army revealed that she was living at Noble Park, and her husband's war pension was being paid to her Trustee, Mr W.G.
 Hewitt.
 [Mr William George Hewitt, Corrigan Road, Noble Park, Builder]